thenewdarling/Spellbook/Class Features/Bonus Proficiency.md

 At 1st level, you gain proficiency with martial weapons and heavy armor.

+## Cleric Order Domain

+When you choose this domain at 1st level, you gain proficiency with heavy armor.
+You also gain proficiency in the Intimidation or Persuasion skill (your choice).

 ## Bard Lore College

 When you join the College of Lore at 3rd level, you gain proficiency with three skills of your choice.